lennertvhoy/lms-platform/technical_document.md

 ## Solution Overview & Architecture

-The proposed solution is a **custom “Content Copilot” system** that integrates TalentLMS with Azure AI services.
+The proposed solution is a **custom "Content Copilot" system** that integrates TalentLMS with Azure AI services.
 It will continuously ingest course content, analyze it with AI for needed updates, and involve the team for validation.
 The high-level architecture consists of:

-* **TalentLMS Integration:** Using TalentLMS’s REST API to extract course data and push updates.
+* **TalentLMS Integration:** Using TalentLMS's REST API to extract course data and push updates.
 This provides programmatic access to all courses, units (lessons), files, etc., ensuring the AI has the latest content to review.
 * **Content Processing Pipeline:** An automated pipeline (e.g. scheduled Azure Function or Logic App) that retrieves content in various formats and converts it to text for analysis.
 PDFs and slides are parsed (using OCR or Azure Form Recognizer), and videos are transcribed (via Azure Video Indexer or Speech-to-Text).
-This pipeline “cracks and chunks” each content piece into text data that AI can easily analyze.
+This pipeline "cracks and chunks" each content piece into text data that AI can easily analyze.
 * **AI Analysis & Revision (Azure OpenAI/Copilot):** An AI module (powered by Azure OpenAI GPT-4) evaluates the text for outdated info, language improvements, and accuracy.
 It can compare the content against up-to-date reference data (using web search or an internal knowledge base) to identify obsolete facts.
 The AI then generates suggestions: e.g. revised sentences, updated facts, corrected grammar.
-Critically, the AI’s responses are *grounded* in enterprise data – using Azure Cognitive Search or “OpenAI on Your Data” to ensure recommendations cite the latest information.
+Critically, the AI's responses are *grounded* in enterprise data – using Azure Cognitive Search or "OpenAI on Your Data" to ensure recommendations cite the latest information.
 * **Human-in-the-Loop & Update Application:** All AI-suggested changes are logged for the team.
 A user-friendly report (or interface) highlights what sections might be outdated and proposes new text.
 The team can approve or tweak these suggestions.
-Upon approval, the system uses the TalentLMS API to update the course content (e.g. replacing an HTML unit’s text or uploading a new PDF), thereby keeping the LMS in sync.
+Upon approval, the system uses the TalentLMS API to update the course content (e.g. replacing an HTML unit's text or uploading a new PDF), thereby keeping the LMS in sync.
 * **Notification & Tracking:** The system sends clear notifications whenever content needs review or has been updated.
-For example, it can post a Microsoft Teams message or email summarizing “Course X has 3 suggested updates”.
+For example, it can post a Microsoft Teams message or email summarizing "Course X has 3 suggested updates".
 This ensures trainers are aware of changes and can communicate them (or schedule re-recording of videos if needed).
 All updates are tracked (with version history) to maintain accountability.

 &#x20;*High-level architecture of the proposed solution.* **Step 1** (Ingestion): Content from TalentLMS is extracted (via API) and ingested into an AI-accessible index (after converting PDFs, slides, and videos to text). **Step 2** (Development & Orchestration): A custom application (using Azure Functions or a framework like Semantic Kernel) formulates prompts and retrieval queries for the AI model. **Step 3** (AI Inference & Copilot Logic): The Azure OpenAI model (GPT-4) analyzes content and, if asked to update, performs a retrieval of relevant data (e.g. latest info from Azure Cognitive Search or web) before generating responses.
 The pipeline then filters and ranks the AI suggestions, which are presented to the team for approval before applying updates.